Roly67/easy-weightloss-tips/_posts/2018-10-18-eat-healthy.md

 description: Discover quick and easy tips to eat healthy while learning the recommended serving size of foods and covering all the major food groups.
 keywords: eat healthy,food groups,serving size
 image: /assets/images/Harvard_food_pyramid.png
+header:
+   teaser: /assets/images/Harvard_food_pyramid.png
 permalink: /eat-healthy.html
-index-snippet: Do you know what it means to "eat healthy?"
+excerpt: Do you know what it means to "eat healthy?"
 Surveys show that most people consider themselves to be good eaters.
 If that is accurate, then why do we have such a serious epidemic of obesity?

 images:
   - url: /assets/images/Harvard_food_pyramid.png